-The replanting proposals have considered the design and layout of the dwellings and will permit the new dwellings to exist without conflict with retained trees.
-The juxtaposition of the structures to trees will have no material impacts, the need for regular pruning regimes will be avoided, and seasonal nuisances minimised.
+The design and layout of the dwellings has considered all arboricultural issues and will permit the construction to proceed without conflict with retained trees.
+The juxtaposition of the structures to trees will have no material impacts, the need for regular pruning regimes has been avoided, and no seasonal nuisances would be expected.

-All services can be connected and / or installed without impacting upon the replacement planting.
+All services can be connected and / or installed without impacting upon the retained trees.

-Post construction impacts have been considered which indicate that the treescape will be positively managed resulting in the continuing health and viability of the local treescape.
+Post construction impacts have been considered which indicate that the treescape can continue to be positively managed resulting in maintaining the health and viability of the local treescape.

-It is reasonable to conclude therefore that in respect of arboricultural issues should the proposed construction proceed there is likely to be no material impact on the future viability of the replacement treescape.
+It is reasonable to conclude therefore that in respect of arboricultural issues should the proposed construction proceed there is likely to be no material impact on the future viability of the treescape.